tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 My second thought was frantic.
 Those words struck a chord deep inside my marrow.
 He said I’d made things worse.

-And for some reason, deep down in my soul; *I believed him.*
+And for some reason, deep in the pit of my soul—

+*I believed him.*